 Underwood’s headstone lies next to his father’s final resting place.
 Fans of the series will remember the indelicate display of disrespect the president showed to his father when he visited Calvin T. Underwood’s gravesite shortly after he was sworn in.
 You’ll find the two monuments in the shade of a tree on the perimeter of the cemetery.

 Another gravesite not to miss is the real-life burial ground of three unknown British soldiers killed in the Battle of Cowpens.
 The mortally wounded men were taken from the battlefield to the healing waters of Limestone Springs where they bled to death.
-They were buried on the grounds of what is now Limestone College.
+They were buried on the grounds of what is now Limestone University.
 A marker at the springs honors the memory of the soldiers who lost their lives more than 200 years ago in one of the most decisive battles of the American Revolutionary War’s Southern Campaign.

 History buffs also will be interested in visiting the new Gaffney City Hall with its standout clock tower.
 The cast bronze bell in the tower was salvaged from Gaffney’s first town hall constructed in the late 1800s.